 Direct operations: Do not include salaries for employees engaged solely in underwriting, administration, or claim settlement functions.
 Where employees have multiple responsibilities, include only that portion of salaries for the percentage of time devoted specifically to direct operations.

-Employee Benefits & Welfare (lines B-2a and B-2b):– These include, but are not limited to, group insurance (life, dental, health, etc.), profit sharing and pension plans [including 401(k), ESOP, SEP, etc.], unemployment taxes, payroll taxes, service awards, and company parties or other functions held solely for and attended solely by bona fide company directors, officers, and employees and their families.
+Employee Benefits & Welfare (lines B-2a and B-2b): These include, but are not limited to, group insurance (life, dental, health, etc.), profit sharing and pension plans [including 401(k), ESOP, SEP, etc.], unemployment taxes, payroll taxes, service awards, and company parties or other functions held solely for and attended solely by bona fide company directors, officers, and employees and their families.

 FORM A, LINES B-5 THROUGH B-31 ARE INDIVIDUAL EXPENSE ITEMS.
 ALL APPLICABLE EXPENSES MUST BE REPORTED IN THEIR SPECIFIC CATEGORIES.
 DO NOT USE “OTHER EXPENSES” AS A CATCH-ALL.